Scott Gordon and Mark Streit didn't have much time to wallow in the Islanders' 4-3 loss to Ottawa last night.

 "No overtime," Streit joked before the game.
 "Got to get a win in 60.''

-Gordon, who will be behind the bench as one of Team USA's assistant coaches and Streit, who will serve as captain for the Swiss team, both expressed their excitement for the upcoming tournament.
+Gordon, who will be behind the bench as one of Team USA's assistant coaches, and Streit, who will serve as captain of the Swiss team, both expressed their excitement about the upcoming tournament.

 Gordon, who backed up Ray LeBlanc, played 17 minutes and gave up two goals in a 6-1 loss to Czechoslovakia 18 years ago.

 This also won't be Streit's first go-round at the Olympics.

 He was captain of the Swiss team in Salt Lake City in 2002 and again in Turin, Italy, in 2006, when the team advanced to the quarterfinals in a performance Streit said, "put Swiss hockey on the map."